ejhusom/Erdre/README.md

 To add your data to the pipeline, you have two options:

-A. Place the data files in the folder `assets/data/raw/`.
+a.
+Place the data files in the folder `assets/data/raw/`.
-B. If you want to easily swap between several data sets:
+b.
+If you want to easily swap between several data sets:
    1. Place the files in a subfolder `assets/data/raw/[dataset]`, where `dataset` is your chosen name of the data
    2. In `params.yaml`, set the parameter `dataset` to the name of your data set.